siddharth-bhairy/Fake-news-Detection/README.md

 The dataset is split into training (80%) and testing (20%) sets.
 Evaluation
 The model is evaluated using accuracy score on both the training and testing data.

+Dataset:
+You can get the dataset from the given link : ## Large CSV File You can download the dataset from [Google Drive](https://drive.google.com/file/d/1ZrupyPgH0ib6MnbsdCOHGt22WO93CO9u/view?usp=drive_link).